 What are the symptoms of sepsis?

-The symptoms of sepsis can be very vague.
-You should always seek urgent medical advice or go straight to hospital, if you think someone may have sepsis.
 Not everyone will have typical symptoms.
-The very old or very young and people who have problems with their immune system, can develop unusual features and this can make diagnosis more difficult.
+Anyone with sepsis, but especially the very old or very young and people who have problems with their immune system, can develop unusual non-specific features and this can make diagnosis more difficult.

 - Suddenly becoming confused, drowsy, or unconscious.